richteague/disksurf/README.md

 ## What is it?

-A package which contains the functions to measure the height of optically thick emission, or photosphere, using the method presented in [Pinte et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018A%26A...609A..47P/abstract).
+`disksurf` is a package which contains the functions to measure the height of optically thick emission, or photosphere, using the method presented in [Pinte et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018A%26A...609A..47P/abstract).

 ## How do I install it?